Applying to master’s programmes

 Field of art and design: two-stage evaluation process

-In the first stage, selection committees evaluate application documents.
+In the first stage, selection committees evaluate the application documents.
 The applicants are notified by email of whether their application made it to the second stage or was rejected.
 The results of the first stage are sent to applicants no later than 12 March 2024.
 The second stage consists of an interview.
 The interview may be conducted remotely.

-In addition, the applicants may be asked to submit more work samples or complete further entrance examination tasks.
-Any additional work samples, entrance examination tasks and the time of the interview will be communicated simultaneously to all applicants who made it to the second stage.
+In addition, the applicants may be asked to submit more work samples or complete further entrance examination assignments.
+Any additional work samples, entrance examination assignments and the time of the interview will be communicated simultaneously to all applicants who made it to the second stage.

 The date of the second stage varies by study option; the time and place will be specified in the invitation to the second stage.

 Interviews may also be held for study options in the field of business and economics and technology.
 A possible interview is informed on the study option's website.

 The admissions results will be published on 5 April 2024 at the earliest.
 The applicants will receive an email notification once the results are published.
 Admitted applicants will receive an official electronic acceptance letter by email.

 If you apply to two study options, you can only be admitted to one of them.
 You cannot change the order of priority of the study options once the application period has ended.

 Applicants who do not accept the offer of admission by the deadline are replaced by the applicant highest on the study option’s waiting list, if such a list exists.
 Applicants can be admitted off the waiting list until 12 June 2024.